lugiro/luwise/LOS_User_Manual_v1.md

 If you want to run your programmed task file press **r**.
 You will then be asked to go to zero position or not.
 Sometimes this can be useful and sometimes not.
-Hit y or n.
+Hit y or n (or CR).
 The servos shall now move to the same positions that you have programmed.